OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/reference/software-releases.md

 ---

 :::info
 This page is meant to give a high level summary of node software releases, with particular emphasis on releases that bump the ArbOS version.
-To find information on the all releases of Nitro, including the latest release, and accompanying changelogs, please visit the [Nitro Github Repository](https://github.com/OffchainLabs/nitro/releases).
+To find information on all releases of Nitro, including the latest release, and accompanying changelogs, please visit the [Nitro Github Repository](https://github.com/OffchainLabs/nitro/releases).

 :::